Glycemic Index of Brown rice

 What is the glycemic index of Brown rice?

-Brown rice has a glycemic index (GI) of 50, which is classified as low GI.
-As a low GI food, Brown rice provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Brown rice has a glycemic index of 50, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Brown rice?